GissurM/cfDNA_Nanopore/differential_methylation/readme.md

 **"python analyze_methylation_per_sample.py /path/to/your/bed_dir --output-dir /path/to/your/out_dir --min-cpgs x --min-samples XX --permutations XXXXX"**
 A bed_dir path is necessary needs to be a single path that leads to all bed files of both groups.
 Grouping strategy must be defined in script, --output dir is not needed but is recommended, othewise output will go to a default directory of ./methylation_results.

-Dependencies for this script are: pands, numpy, matplotlib, seaborn, scipy and requests.
-All python packages install with pip or bioconda if needed.
+Dependencies for this script are: pands, numpy, matplotlib and requests.
+These are all python packages install with pip or bioconda if needed.

 Currently code is not fully tested am uploading it here simply for my own convenience